+On-going experiment with full body contact, relating architectural experience and affects.
 What if space can be felt directly on the skin?

-Between claustrophobia and protection, many participants’ accounts reveal a process of opening up, unknowingly, to a place beyond the conscious domain.
-The soft, controlled pressure around the whole body engenders a feeling of comfort that is known to promote the release oxytocin in the brain – the hormone produced by human contact, responsible for enhancing our sense of connection with others.
+Between claustrophobia and protection, participants’ accounts reveal a process of opening up, unknowingly, to a place beyond the conscious domain.
+The soft, controlled pressure around the whole body engenders a feeling of comfort that is known to promote the release oxytocine in the brain – the hormone produced by human contact, responsible for enhancing our sense of connection with others.